 Photo by Dongjin Lee, Student Photographer/ Editor

-Photo Courtesy of the College of Economics and Business Administration, ERICA
+Photo Courtesy of the College of Business and Economics, ERICA

 In 2008, the world was hit hard by the Global Financial Crisis.
 It resulted in the collapse of large financial institutions, the bailout of banks by national governments, and downturns in stock markets around the world.
 It triggered the meltdown of key businesses, declines in consumer wealth, and a significant decline in economic activity, leading to a severe global economic recession that still continues up to now.
 In short, the crisis has done irreparable damage to the world in general.
 In the midst of these phenomena, Economics and Business Administration has been the keywords of our society.

 Then what are these disciplines all about?
 From individuals to governments, we all make choices every day.
 Economics is the science of choice, from the personal (why do you buy what you do?) to the public (how do government policies affect your behavior?).
 While Economics focuses on more theoretical aspects, Business Administration is more practice-oriented discipline.
 It studies how to accomplish desired goals and objectives using available resources efficiently and effectively.